magnusdv/pedsuite/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# pedsuite
+# ped suite

 <!-- badges: start -->
 <!-- badges: end -->

-The **pedsuite** package is a meta-package simplifying the installation and use of the `ped suite`, a collection of packages for pedigree analysis.
+The **ped suite** package is a collection of packages for pedigree analysis in R.

 ## Installation